 1. All-Purpose Flour.
-All-Purpose Flour is one of the most common flours used.
-All-purpose flour is made from a blend of soft wheat and hard wheat.
+Most people use All-Purpose Flour as it can be usage goes for a things.
+It is made from a blend of soft wheat and hard wheat.
 All-purpose flour is also labeled number 55 in other countries

 3. Cake Flour.
 Cake Flour is made from finely ground soft wheat flour.
-Cake flour in other countries is labeled with the number 45.
+In other countries, cake flour is labeled with the number 45.
 Many bakers use flours 45 and 55 as these are all-purpose flour and cake flour.

 4. Whole Wheat Flour.
 Whole Wheat Flour is made by grinding the kernels of red wheat.
-Whole wheat flour in other countries is labeled number T150.
-In the UK Whole wheat flour is also known as Wholemeal flour.
+In other countries, whole wheat flour is labeled number T150.
+In the UK Whole wheat flour goes by Wholemeal flour.

 5. Self-rising flour.
 Self-rising Flour is made by mixing All-purpose flour, baking powder, and salt.
 You can make your own self-rising flour by mixing 1 cup of all-purpose flour, 2 teaspoons baking powder, and 1 teaspoon salt.
 Self-rising flour is also number 45 in other countries but you have to check the labels.

 6. Pastry Flour.
-Pastry Flour can also be used as cake flour.
-Pastry flour is finer then all-purpose flour but rougher then cake flour.
+You can also use pastry flour as cake flour.
+Though finer then all-purpose flour but rougher then cake flour, pastry flour is good for pastries.
 Pastry flour is made from soft wheat.
 You can make pastry flour by mixing 1 cup of all-purpose flour and 2 cups of cake flour.
 Pastry flour is good for making Tart Crust and Muffins.
-Same as cake flour, in other countries pastry flour is also labeled number 45.
+The same as cake flour, in other countries pastry flour is also labeled number 45.